-Individual leadership styles, organizational communications and behaviors, restorative justice, servant leadership, and ethical leadership in global perspectives are basic tenets of this course and learners will be able to explain and apply tenet components.
+Individual leadership styles, organizational communications and behaviors, law enforcement reform, restorative justice, servant leadership, and ethical leadership in global perspectives are the basic tenets of this course.
+Upon completion, learners will be able to explain and apply tenet components to contemporary situations.
 Learners will also be able to describe best practices, professional growth, and career development constructs and choose appropriate situations in which to exercise.